ESTIA-Roboticadour/BluePoint/README.md

 - `CameraHeight` — Estimates the height of a camera.
 - `CameraAcquisition` — Opens and records video streams from a laptop webcam or Basler camera.
+- `LightControl` — Tool to identify the COM Port and relay used to control the light.
 - `Vision` — Handles the computer vision logic for the BluePoint robotic system.

 ---